kstatelibraries/caiasoft-sdk-python/README.md

 # Notes
 The full API documentation can be found at https://portal.caiasoft.com/apiguide.php.

-Documentation for the SDK can be found at ...

 # API Status
 | Method | Caiasoft API Endpoint |        Status          | Function Name            |